DUI and Arizona Courts

 Serving Less Time: 2012 Law Changes in Arizona

-In an unexpected move, the Arizona legislature softened, it may be fair to say, some of the harshest DUI laws in the country.
-Even after the changes, our laws remain some of the toughest, if not the toughest, in the country.
-However, several changes to the DUI sentencing scheme make it possible to serve less jail than the offender would have served prior to January 1, 2012.
+In an unexpected move, the Arizona legislature, it may be fair to say, has softened some of the harshest DUI laws in the country.
+Even after the changes, it remains one of the toughest, if not the toughest, in the country.
+However, several changes to the DUI sentencing scheme make it possible to serve LESS jail than the offender would have served prior to January 1, 2012.

-However, for sake of simplicity, this update will assume that you were caught for DUI on 1/1/2012 or after.
+For sake of simplicity, the following description will assume that you were caught for DUI on 1/1/2012 or after.
 Here are some of the changes.

 Where it gets really interesting is when one combines the two statutes (the ignition interlock law and the home detention law).
-As mentioned above, an extreme DUI defendant, if he gets an ignition interlock device, only has to serve 9 days out of the 30 day jail sentence.
-If you apply the home detention aspect to this, then he will have to serve 20% of the 9 day initial jail sentence before being released to home detention (or 2.5 days).
-Thus, whereas under the old law, you would have to serve a minimum of 30 days (or 15 days jail plus 15 days home detention), now, you would only have to serve 2.5 days before home detention, assuming you also have an ignition interlock device.
+For a super extreme DUI, for example, the mandatory minimum sentence is 45 days in jail.
+If the Defendant obtains an ignition interlock device, that person will only have to serve 14 days of the 45 day sentence.
+However, if you apply the home detention aspect to this, then he theoretically will only have to serve 20% of the 14 day initial jail sentence before being released to home detention (or 3 days, then 11 days on home detention with the remaining days being suspended).
+That means that under the old law, you would have to serve a minimum of 45 days (or 15 days jail plus 30 days home detention), and now, theoretically, you would only have to serve 3 days and 11 days home detention (assuming you also have an ignition interlock device).

-There exists far more uncertainty, but also, for more room for creativity with regards to sentencing of DUI defendants.
-Now, more than ever, people charged with DUI should consult with an attorney experienced with DUI before making any decisions in their cases.
+There exists far more uncertainty, but also, far more room for creativity with regard to sentencing of DUI defendants.
+Now, more than ever, it behooves anyone charged with DUI to consult with an attorney experienced with DUI before making any decisions in their cases.